MooersLab/manuscriptInOrg/README.md

 - Line numbers.
 - Block paragraphs.
 - No numbering of the sections.
+This is suppressed in a org-mode setting in the header (num:\nil)
 - Blank lines between paragraphs.
 - Narrow margins to conserve paper in drafts.
 - Single-spaced abstract.